Beyond the walls of our museum: open access insights from the Mauritshuis

 Last year, the Mauritshuis published its collections in Europeana Collections in high-resolution and in the public domain, joining leading institutions in the OpenGLAM movement to promote open access to cultural heritage.

-Curator Lea van der Vinde tells us how openly licensed digital collections help the Mauritshuis fulfil its mission.
+Curator Lea van der Vinde tells Douglas McCarthy how open access helps the Mauritshuis fulfil its mission.

 Why does the Mauritshuis feel it is important to make its collection available outside of the museum?
 Who are you trying to reach?